FugLong/Nano33_PC_Head_Tracker/readme.md

 Currently there are drift issues I hope to resolve, but performance is still very good.
 For me it's comparable to single webcam based tracking, so keep a recenter button handy either in opentrack or in game.

-Also having axis limit issues that should be fixed soon.
-If yaw is acting weird for you or locking out, try rotating the board 180 degrees on the yaw axis and resetting.
-If that works but you don't want it aligned that way, subtract 180 from the yaw output in the tracking code.

 Bluetooth is technically currently working but requires a python based bluetooth to serial program running on the PC that is lame and keeps breaking for me.
 If I optimize it more I will link the bluetooth to serial program.
 Also considering 2 arduino client server setup to get around the program and use real serial.

 ## 2. Prerequisites